 We order the Omakase and put our stomachs' fates in the hands of the smiling man behind the sushi counter.
 And what masterful hands he's got!
 Each of his creations tastes like magic.
 I am smitten.

 The Omakase includes 7 pieces of sushi, a tuna roll cut into 6, and miso soup.
-By charging a mere ¥3,500 a set for the freshest sashimi paired with the most flavorful sushi rice, the people behind Daiwa are doing all mankind a great big favor.
-Here in Hong Kong, the same amount can only get you a piece and a half of toro at Inagiku, and it doesn’t even measure up to Daiwa’s standards.
-The sashimi they serve at Daiwa is so fresh that my amaebi is still twitching when it arrives on my plate.
+By charging a mere ¥3,500 a set for the freshest sashimi paired with the most flavorful sushi rice, the people behind Daiwa are doing all mankind a great favor.
+Here in Hong Kong, the same amount can only get you a piece and a half of toro at Inagiku.
+The sashimi at Daiwa is so fresh that my amaebi is still twitching when it arrives on my plate.
 The tuna rolls, on the other hand, are quite ordinary.
 I want to pass on them so I can have more stomach space for

 Taking cue from the chef and the scary old woman that it is time for us to give up our seats, I suddenly panic.
 I am not yet ready to leave, at least not until I’ve had seconds of my two favorites.
 “One more toro, and one more uni, please!”
 The sushi chef beams and proceeds to prepare my request with a smile.
 And I reluctantly say my goodbyes to the sushi chefs at Daiwa after savoring the aroma, the texture and the flavor of the two best pieces of sushi in this world.